 2016: Launch of the Simply Safe corporate strategy

-- Baloise is implementing its Simply Safe corporate strategy to achieve its restructuring and goals through 2021.
+- Baloise is implementing its Simply Safe corporate strategy to achieve the restructuring and goals through 2021.

-- Against a backdrop of changing conditions in the insurance sector, Baloise expands into an innovative solutions provider that leverages its core business and goes beyond traditional insurance.
+- Against a backdrop of changing conditions in the insurance sector, Baloise expands into an innovative solutions provider that leverages the core business and goes beyond traditional insurance.